 The bottom line: Establish an in-depth and effective interview and onboarding process for your nonprofit executive search team to reuse time and time again.

-There you have it; a condensed guide on everything you need to know for mastering the nonprofit hiring process.
+There you have it; a condensed guide on everything you need to know to master the nonprofit hiring process.
 Once you have a remarkable staff in place, there’s no telling what your nonprofit can accomplish!